TianyiWu96/Multimodal-Sentiment/README.md

 ## Context-Dependent Sentiment Analysis in User-Generated Videos

 ### Requirements
 Code is written in Python (3.5) with Jupter Notebook and requires Pytorch (0.4.0) for training.
-GPU is not optional for model training.
+GPU is optional for model training.

 ### Description
 We follow the work below to replicate the result using LSTM-based model that enables utterances to capture contextual information.